0x1h0b/Reverse-Shell/README.md

         sudo python3 server.py <your_ip_addr> <port_no_to_use>

-     sudo beacause we need root privileges to create a sockets give a port no that is not commonly used by other services. that is to avoid conflicts.
+     sudo beacause we need root privileges to create a sockets. give a port no that is not commonly used by other services. that is to avoid conflicts.

  4. on the clients Pc run the client.py file in  terminal